 Finns även på

 I joined the Department of Sociology in February 2017 as a post-doctoral researcher.
 Previously I defended my dissertation in June 2016 at the Department of Peace and Conflict Research, Uppsala University (with funding from my former employer Swedish Defence University and Nordic Africa Institute).
-In 2014 I had a chance to become a visiting graduate student at the Department of Anthropology, University of Washington, where I also studied fieldwork methodology.
-My PhD research concentrated on the military organizations that fought in the Liberian civil wars (1989-1996 and 1999-2003), and focused on how force is constituted, controlled and kept together.
-This resulted in the dissertation Bush Generals and Small Boy Battalions: Military Cohesion in Liberia and Beyond, a doctoral title and - seven months later - a laurel wreath.
+In 2014 I had a chance to become a visiting graduate student at the Department of Anthropology, University of Washington, where I also studied ethnographic methods, in general and especially in conflict settings.
+My PhD research concentrated on the military organizations that fought in the two Liberian civil wars (1989-1996 and 1999-2003), and focused on how force is constituted, controlled and kept together.
+This resulted in the dissertation Bush Generals and Small Boy Battalions: Military Cohesion in Liberia and Beyond, a doctoral title and – seven months later – a laurel wreath.

 In total, I have conducted a total of fifteen months of ethnographic fieldwork with Liberian former combatants during 2012-2013, 2015 and 2017.
-This fieldwork counts to over two years of field experience from the fields of development aid, military and research, in Central-, East- and West Africa.
+This fieldwork counts to over 28 months of field experience from the fields of development aid, military and research, in Central-, East- and West Africa.
+During 2017 I also began to study former combatants in Ukraine.
 I remain deeply interested in what I call conflict ethnography, or the ethnographic study of conflict-related issues.

 Another long-term research interest concerns core concepts of war, and the ways anthropology and sociology can help us understand them.
-This is partially what my post-doctoral project at the Department of Sociology investigates.
-Another project that I am involved in investigates the Swedish and Finnish experiences in Afghanistan from a military strategic perspective.
+This is partially what my post-doctoral projects at the Department of Sociology investigates.
+One project that I am involved in investigates the Swedish and Finnish experiences in Afghanistan from a military strategic perspective.
 Working with me in this project is Doctor Jan Willem Honig from the Department of War Studies, King’s College London.
-We are finishing a full-length monograph in 2017.
+Another ongoing project investigates volunteer battalions in Ukraine as a case of paramilitary organizations, and their connection to nation-building and strategy.

 All Krigföring är Hybrid i sin Natur.
 Statsvetenskaplig tidskrift, 2016, 118:4, pp. 623-641.